Rana Mannan Khan

-Rana Mannan Khanis a Pakistani politician who has had been a Member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
+Rana Mannan Khan is a Pakistani politician who has had been a Member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
 Previously he was a member of the Punjab Assembly from May 2013 to May 2018.

 Early life and education

 He was born in Punjabi Rajput Sulehria family on 1 October 1976 in Shakargarh Narowal.

-He has a degree of Bachelor of Art which he received in 1996 from University of the Punjab.
+He has a degree of Bachelor of Arts which he received in 1996 from University of the Punjab.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Nawaz) (PML-N) from Constituency PP-134 (Narowal-III) in the 2013 Pakistani general election.

 He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-48 (Narowal-III) in the 2018 Pakistani general election.